caseywdunn/siphonophores_2005/readme.md

 - The species listed as *Sphaeronectes gracilis* is *Sphaeronectes koellikeri*, [Pugh 2009](http://www.mapress.com/j/zt/article/view/6658)

 - The species listed as *Cordagalma cordiforme* is *Cordagalma ordinatum*, [Pugh 2016](http://dx.doi.org/10.11646/zootaxa.4095.1.1)

+- Per [Article 33.4 of the ICZN](http://www.nhm.ac.uk/hosted-sites/iczn/code/index.jsp?nfv=true&article=33), species names that were originally described with *ii* at the end but subsequently changed to *i* should now be changed back to *ii*.
+This affects the following species in this study: *Rhizophysa eysenhardtii*, *Agalma okenii*, and *Forskalia edwardsii*.